OleksiiHayvoronskyi/breast_cancer/README.md

 9. Saving the model.

-For classification features of cancer whether a malignant and a benign I used Logistic Regression algorithm.
+*For classification features of cancer whether a malignant and a benign I used Logistic Regression algorithm.*

-It will not difficult for everyone to understand my project.
+*It will not be difficult for everyone to understand my project.
-There are comments near in of each of code string.
+There are comments near in of each of code string.*

 			------------------